anav5704/gamers-hub/README.md

 ![hero page](https://github.com/anav5704/gamers-hub/blob/main/docs/gamers-hub.png)

-This is a blog website for gamers which features latest news articles on various games.
+This is a blog website for gamers that features the latest news articles on various games.
 It is a simple site having just the main page and individual blog pages.
-Images may look pixelated due to Astros build in image compressing, which is not too bad as blog sites deal with large amounts of images at scale.
-Astro view transitions also allow for fade transitions between pages for a smooth exprience.
+Images may look pixelated due to Astros built-in image compressing, which is not too bad as blog sites deal with large amounts of images at scale.
+Astro view transitions also allow for fade transitions between pages for a smooth experience.

 ## Technologies Used